MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 ### Triggers for scheduled flows

 If you'd like to run a flow on a schedule, for example, to send a weekly project report, create a [scheduled flow]().
-In scheduled flows, you can choose when (date and time) and frequency (monthly/daily/hourly, etc).
+In scheduled flows, you can choose when (date and time) and frequency (monthly/daily/hourly, etc.).

 Learn more about [scheduled flows](https://docs.microsoft.com/power-automate/run-scheduled-tasks).